 Tense facial and jaw muscles

 Dislocation of the jaw

 Locking of the jaw

-Wearing away of?the tooth enamel, exposing the underlying dentin (inside of the tooth)
+Wearing away of the tooth enamel, exposing the inside of the tooth (the dentin layer)

 A popping or clicking in the temporomandibular joint (TMJ)